 - Lockdown humidity: 65%

-Again, you don’t need to change your incubator temperature for lockdown.
+The lockdown temperature is reduced slightly to 37.2°C (99°F) and humidity is increased to around 65%.
 Once your lockdown is initiated, all there is to do is wait.

 During these final days of incubation, your chicks will internally pip.
-This is the process where your chick will penetrate the air cell of the egg and begin breathing.
-2 days before your chicks hatch, they will likely externally pip, where they crack the outside of the shell and begin breathing outside air.
+This is the process where your chick will penetrate the air cell of the egg and begins breathing.
+Typically within 24 hours of internally pipping, the declining oxygen in the air cell with trigger an automatic reaction in the chick, compelling it to make a small hole in its shell and breathe outside air.
+This is called the external pip.
+The external pip typically occurs 24-48 hours before they finally hatch.

-During this period, the chick will begin absorbing the remaining yolk inside of the egg into their bodies.
+Up until the hours or minutes before the chick hatches, it will begin absorbing the remaining yolk inside of the egg into their bodies.
 Chicks are able to survive on this yolk for a day or two after they hatch, at which point they begin to eat and drink.

 Note: If you get impatient and try to help a chick hatch, you may accidentally kill it.
 If the yolk isn’t fully absorbed and you pull the chick from the shell, this radically increases the odds that they will not survive.

 The period of time from pip to zip can vary pretty widely.
-In my experience, once you see an external pip, the chick will fully hatch within 24 hours.
+In my experience, once you see an external pip, the chick will fully hatch within 24-48 hours.
 The eggs may not all hatch at once.
 Or they might.
 It really depends on a number of factors that are nearly impossible to account for.
 I’ve had hatches where every single egg hatches at the exact same time and some where chicks hatch a few days late.
-You just have to be patient.

 The important thing is to be patient and not mess with the eggs.
 Hatching eggs can be taxing if you’re emotionally invested.
 Some eggs won’t pip and hatch.
 Some will internally pip but not externally pip.
 Some will externally pip but never unzip.
 Some will unzip but won’t be able to push out of their shell.
 Some will fully hatch and then die.